TheAntiscamGroup/AntiScamBotSite/faq.md

 When you report an user, you'll be asked to provide some image evidence, this is important when determining appropriate action.

-<span class="install-note">**SUGGESTION**: When you go to ban an user from Discord from your server, use the bot's report function beforehand, that way you can make the ban more impactful, and help protect others too!</span>
+{% include notification.html message="**SUGGESTION**: When you go to ban a scammer from your server, use `/scamguard report` function beforehand, that way you can make your ban more impactful by helping protect others too!" status="is-warning is-light" icon="fas fa-exclamation" %}

 ### How do I know if someone is already banned?